 How Badly Did The Pandemic Affect Private Aviation?

-The covid-19 pandemic has made traveling very difficult.
+The COVID-19 pandemic has made traveling very difficult.
 In fear of spreading the virus, airports temporarily closed down.
-In March 2020, flights across Asia have been canceled.
+In March 2020, flights across Asia were canceled.
 In the following months, almost the rest of the world followed.
 The airspace was clear since all aircraft were grounded.
-Although they were allowed to fly again, later on, the impact the lockdown has caused the industry was glaring.
+Although they were allowed to fly again, later on, the impact the lockdown had on the industry was glaring.
 According to the International Air Transport Association, global airline passenger traffic was reduced by 66% in November.
 But that was only for commercial flights.

 Surprisingly, private aviation has seen success in the year it was supposed to crash.
 In fact, private jet activity was down only by 11% in December.
 Aviation data and consultancy company WingX stated that it was the industry’s best monthly performance since the pandemic began.